 Some people are pretty fierce about this—even going so far as to say that anyone who listens to an audiobook hasn't actually "read" the book at all.
 It doesn't count!

 We'd never be so petty.
 But me, personally?
 I do prefer audiobooks over paper books and ebooks.
 And at the end of the day, that's what it is: a preference.
 Still, there are some very real benefits that come with the medium and not many downsides.

-If you’ve never checked out an audiobook before but you’re curious about them, here are several reasons why audiobooks are better than “real” books.
+If you've never checked out an audiobook before, here are several reasons why audiobooks are better than "real" books.

 1. Audiobooks Let You Multitask

 You can't read a paper book or ebook while you're driving to work—at least without putting yourself in mortal danger.
 That's something that we at whatNerd absolutely do NOT recommend!

 But audiobooks?
 You can listen to them while you're doing pretty much anything: while you're on a run, while you're cleaning the house, while you're cooking dinner.

 On any given day, I'm listening to an audiobook for at least an hour or two, and I can only do that because my hands are freed up.
 The added bonus is that these menial tasks become way more bearable because my mind is occupied!

 There's an episode of Seinfeld where George mentions he loves books at tape (the precursor to audiobooks) because he hates his own voice.
 Then, hilariously, he happens to get an audiobook where the narrator sounds exactly like him.